IrtizaNasar/p5-2.vscode/README.md

 ## License

-This extension is open source.
-The p5.js library is licensed under the LGPL 2.1 license.
+This VS Code extension is open source and licensed under the MIT License.
+The p5.js library (which this extension helps you work with) is licensed under the LGPL 2.1 license.

 ---